launchtray/hatch/tools/hatch-cli/src/templates/webapp/template/src/managers/README.md

 #### Location change handlers
 Methods decorated with `@onLocationChange()`, which run whenever a UI route is loaded.
 These methods run both on the server and on the client.
 The server runs them during server-side rendering for the route that has been requested by the browser.
-The client runs them for all client-side navigation events after the initial rendering by the server.
+The client runs them for all client-side navigation events after the initial rendering by the server and can also be run after the initial server-side rendering when the `runOnClientLoad` field is set to true.

 The decorator applied to these methods can optionally constrain which routes will cause the method to run, by passing in either a string representing a path, or an object which conforms to